-Summary: Written and published April ’17: This article explains an important truth that so often is forgotten by believers and their teachers – how responsibility or duty is related to relationship.
+Summary: This article was written and published April ’17.
+This article explains an important truth that so often is forgotten by believers and their teachers – how responsibility or duty is related to relationship.
 In this respect, Christianity is different than any other religion in the world, even Judaism.
 One does not work his way or earn his way into being a Christian.
 This article shows you what is vital for the Christian to understand before he considers the first thoughts and actions of his proper Christian walk.

 Before discussing the topic of Christian discipleship, there is a simple but important biblical principle that first must be understood.
 Discipleship teaching has the characteristic of being practical instruction – mostly it has to do with the things you do, what you practice as a Christian, the principles by which you live your Christian life, the responsibilities you embrace as following Jesus in your walk in this world.
 Certainly it is Jesus who is our example (II Cor.
 3:18, I John 2:6) and we only follow others as we are convinced they are steadfastly pursuing Christ (Phil.
 3:7-17).
 But here is the understanding – there has to be an existing relationship before responsibilities are taken up and pursued.
 All responsibility, all practice, flows out of the relationship which exists.
 If the relationship doesn’t exist, there are no legitimate responsibilities to pursue or practice.
 Examples: A husband is not a husband, and does not have the responsibilities of a husband, until he is actually married – up to the time of the wedding ceremony, the relationship doesn’t exist; only after the wedding can he truly act like a husband and take on those responsibilities peculiar to this new relationship.
 The same is true with any wife.
 Again, one is not a father or mother until they have their first-born child – a child has to be born to establish these relationships.
 It is a similar idea with brothers and sisters.
 Beyond all doubt, any relationship must be established first before you can pursue the responsibilities, practice or living of that relationship.
 All responsibility comes from whatever the relationship happens to be.